Bamboo3D/Sandbox/README.md

 Panda3D Visual editor

 ## Introduction
-Bamboo3D is a visually based Scene Graph editor (written in HTML/CSS/python) designed to render an easy user interface to access Panda3d
+Bamboo3D is a visually based Scene Graph editor designed to provide access to the Panda3D engine!